minus5/examples-services/README.md

 # Microservices in production: a case study

-Descripion of microservices from [microservices.io](microservices.io):
+Description of microservices from [microservices.io](microservices.io):

-> Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
+> Microservices - also known as the microservice architecture — is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 The microservice architecture enables the continuous delivery/deployment of large, complex applications.
-It also enables an organization to evolve its technology stack.
+It also enables an organisation to evolve its technology stack.

 Description by [Clemens Vasters](https://www.youtube.com/watch?v=rXi5CLjIQ9kon):

 > Defining property of services is that they're ***Autonomous***

 > - A service owns all of the state it immediately depends on and manages
-> - A service ows its communication contract
+> - A service owns its communication contract
 > - A service can be changed, redeployed, and/or completely replaced
 > - A service has a well-known set of communication paths